California's Camp Fire Becomes The Deadliest In State History

 The Camp Fire started last Thursday morning, growing explosively and forcing panicked evacuations.
 The fire stormed through Paradise, leaving behind near-total devastation.
 As of Monday night, nearly half of the evacuation centers in Chico, Oroville and nearby towns were at capacity.

-"Firefighters were successful in many areas of the fire [Monday]," Cal Fire said in a bulletin.
-The agency said firefighters had been able to hold the fire perimeter line in some areas, and that they've been working to build fire lines to establish control.
-But it added that dry conditions will continue to pose a challenge.
+"Last night firefighters continued to hold established containment lines," Cal Fire said in an update Tuesday.
+The agency said firefighters had "worked aggressively" to protect structures in the fire's path, and that they've been working to build fire lines to establish control.
+But it added that dry conditions and steep terrain will continue to pose a challenge.

 As parts of Butte County have been deemed safe, search teams and coroners have found more victims of the fire; the Butte County Sheriff's Office reported late Monday that workers had found 13 more people who had died from the fire, adding to the 29 who had already been located.
 Overall, 10 sets of remains were found in Paradise and three in neighboring Concow.